quixio/quix-streams-dotnet/README.md

 # Quix Streams

-Quix Streams is a cloud-native library for processing data in Kafka using pure Python.
-It’s designed to give you the power of a distributed system in a lightweight library by combining the low-level scalability and resiliency features of Kafka and Kubernetes in a highly abstracted and easy to use Python interface.
+Quix Streams is a cloud-native library for processing data in Kafka.
+It’s designed to give you the power of a distributed system in a lightweight library by combining the low-level scalability and resiliency features of Kafka and Kubernetes in a highly abstracted and easy to use interface.

 Quix Streams has the following benefits:

- - No JVM, no orchestrator, no server-side engine.
+ - No orchestrator, no server-side engine.

- - Pure Python (no DSL’s!) providing native support for the entire Python ecosystem (Pandas, scikit-learn, TensorFlow, PyTorch etc).

  - Simplified [state management](https://quix.io/docs/client-library/state-management.html) backed by Kubernetes PVC for enhanced resiliency.

- - [DataFrames](#support-for-dataframes) and buffers provide a powerful processing environment where a Python data scientist can use their existing batch skills to process streaming data.

  - Resilient horizontal scaling using [Streaming Context](https://quix.io/docs/client-library/features/streaming-context.html).